Staff and associate lecturers and consultants of the Centre / Knowledge Hub for HIV Surveillance in Croatia

 Dr. Ivana Božičević, MSc (LSHTM), DrPH (LSHTM)

-Her responsibilities at the WHO Collaborating Centre for HIV Surveillance include surveillance-related research, training courses development and provision of technical assistance.
+Her responsibilities at the Centre for HIV Surveillance include surveillance-related research, training courses development and provision of technical assistance.
 Ivana holds an MSc in Public Health and a doctorate in public health from the London School of Hygiene and Tropical Medicine, where she is currently a staff member on a distance-learning MSc in Public Health.
 Her doctorate thesis included assessment and comparisons of correlates of STIs from clinic-based and population-based datasets in England, as well as research into determinants of asymptomatic STIs.
 She has done country-level work on HIV surveillance in Croatia (including a general population-based survey on sexual behaviours and attitudes in youth, and a bio-behavioural survey using respondent-driven sampling in homosexual men); and has worked for WHO in a number of countries (Ukraine, Russian Federation, Turkmenistan, Moldova, Egypt, Pakistan, Sudan, Iran, Tanzania, Qatar, Bosnia and Herzegovina, Oman, Yemen).
 Other tasks include writing up Guidelines for HIV Surveillance in Low-Level and Concentrated Epidemics.

 Professor Stipe Orešković, PhD